Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 az account get-access-token --output json --resource https://management.core.windows.net
 ```

->Note that output of this command will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.
+> This command's output will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.

 ## Get additional help